abhinav1590/opencv-projects/README.md

-python program for face recognition using open cv2
+python programs using openCV and mediapipe